Aquanty/rtd-hgs/docs/source/index.rst

 Transport
 ~~~~~~~~~

-Transport ! input ! initial conditions Initial conditions ! transport It
+| Transport ! input ! initial conditions Initial conditions ! transport
-should be noted that the instructions given here affect the behaviour of
+  It should be noted that the instructions given here affect the
-one or more solutes, which should already have been defined according to
+  behaviour of one or more solutes, which should already have been
-the instructions given in
+  defined according to the instructions given in Section :ref:
-Section :ref:`sec:solute-definition` .
+| .

 Currently the initial condition (for both mobile and immobile zones if
 dual porosity) defaults to zero unless one of the following instructions